 - Pretreat stains.
 If the clothes have mud or food stains, use a stain remover like Shout or Zout for washable fabrics.
 Work it into the stain with your finger or a soft-bristled brush.
 If you don't have a stain remover, then use a heavy-duty liquid detergent (like Tide and Persil) that contains enough stain-lifting enzymes to remove the stain.

 - Use a hypoallergenic detergent that does not contain perfumes or dyes.
 You can purchase specialty pet detergents or simply use one recommended for babies or anyone with sensitive skin.
 Harsh detergents with perfumes and dyes can cause skin irritations and problems for animals.

-- If there are strong odors remaining after washing, soak the items in a solution of two quarts cool water combined with one cup of baking soda overnight and then rewash.
+- If strong odors remain after washing, soak the items in a solution of two quarts cool water combined with one cup of baking soda overnight and then rewash.

 - Air dry all clothing and accessories to ensure there is no shrinkage from excessively high dryer heat.

 - Be sure that clothing pieces are completely dry before allowing the dogs to wear them again to prevent skin irritation.

 How to Clean Fabric Dog Collars, Leashes, and Harnesses

 Dog collars get the most wear and contact with the dog's skin and should be cleaned regularly.
 Nylon and fabric collars, harnesses, and leashes can be easily washed.

 - Fill a small bucket or sink with lukewarm to hot water.
 Add a bit of pet shampoo or hypoallergenic detergent.
-Place the collar and leash in the solution and allow to soak for at least 30 minutes.
+Place the collar and leash in the solution and allow it to soak for at least 30 minutes.
 Use a soft brush, like an old toothbrush, to scrub any stains.
 You may need to use a dab of shampoo on the brush for tough stains.

 - Rinse twice to remove any remaining cleaning solution and allow to air dry.
 Do not use until the collar is completely dry.

 How to Clean Leather Dog Collars